Ruhaan3008/FileMan/README.md

 ```c++
 static bool FileMan::MoveFile("oldFile.txt", "NewPath");
 ```
 The first parameter is the name of the file you want to move.
 The Second parameter is the new path (not the file name) you want to move it to.
-Only works if there is no file with the same name as the file you want move.
+Only works if there is no file with the same name in the new directory as the file you want move.
 Returns true if the operation was successful.

 ## Classes